Ayo

-The interjection Ayo! is a common variation of the word Yo!.

 Ayo, Ayọ, Ayọ̀ and AYO may also refer to:

 People

 Ayọ /ˈɑːjoʊ/ is a common Yoruba given name.
 Ayọ in Yoruba means Joy.
 Ayo is a gender neutral name which means it can be given to either male or female.
 The name Ayo is a diminutive form or a shortened form of names like Ayomide which means ‘my joy has come’, Ayomikun which denotes ‘my joy is full’, Ayokunumi which means ‘I have joy in me’, Ayonitemi which denotes ‘joy is mine’, FunmilAyo which means give me joy etc.